-Brought in by Westminster City Council — Deadline: 1st October 2025
+Brought in by Westminster City Council — Portals Open: 1st October 2025 - Deadline 24th November

 Dear Landlords,

 We’re writing to keep you ahead of the curve on an important change that could affect your rental properties in Westminster.
-As of 24th November 2025, Westminster City Council is launching a Selective Licensing Scheme — and landlords will be required to apply for a licence from 1st October 2025.
+Westminster City Council is launching a Selective Licensing Scheme — the portals will open to apply on the 1st October 2025 and all landlords with properties in Westminster will be required to have this licence in place for each of their properties by the 24th November 2025.

 At Greater London Properties, we’re already preparing our clients for these upcoming changes — and we’re here to help you do the same.